Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Discussions

-\Cr~is clearly not in this regime.
+\Cr~is clearly different.
 Cr-based systems are typically magnetic, but more itinerant than Fe- and Mn-based systems.
-The similarity of the measured dispersions in the low temperature density wave ordered phase to the DFT calculated band structure of the non-ordered phase indicates that the modification of the electronic structure through this order is subtle.
+The similarity of the measured dispersions in the low-temperature density wave ordered phase to the DFT calculated band structure of the non-ordered phase indicates that the modification of the electronic structure through this order is subtle.
 This is not uncommon for systems with electronically driven orders with a similar ordering temperature, such as some of the underdoped iron-based superconductors where band folding due to the spin density wave is often hard to observe when close to the optimal doping~\cite{Ge2013-le, Liu2010-qr}.
-Yet, the flat band in \Cr~is clearly participating in the low temperature order, evident in its shift away from \ef.
-Hence \Cr~appears to exist in a regime that is also close to the potential quantum critical point of the phase diagram but on the ordered side, a place that is between the strong magnetically ordered kagome metals and Ni$_3$In.
+Yet, the flat band in \Cr~is clearly participating in the low temperature order, evident in its shift away from \ef~and its coupling with spin excitations.
+Hence \Cr~appears to exist in a regime that is also close to the potential quantum critical point of the phase diagram but on the ordered side~\cite{HuSciAdv2023,Chen_emergent_2024,Chen_arXiv_2023}, a place that is between the strong magnetically ordered kagome metals and Ni$_3$In.
 Recent theoretical studies have revealed that the flat bands in close proximity to \ef~in \Cr~give rise to antiferromagnetic fluctuations, suggesting the important role that these FBs play in this emergent order~\cite{Wu2024}.
 Interestingly, under the tuning knob of hydrostatic pressure, the competing phase in \Cr~is suppressed and superconductivity emerges.
-This drastic response to pressure, together with the observed FB near \ef, and the moderate orbital dependent correlation effects suggest that \Cr~opens up access to a previously unexplored regime in the overarching phase diagram of kagome metals that offers important insights into novel phases associated with the topological flat band physics.
+This drastic response to pressure, together with the observed FB near \ef, and its potential association with spin excitations suggest that \Cr~opens up access to a previously experimentally unexplored regime in the overarching phase diagram of kagome metals that offers intriguing insights into novel phases associated with the topological flat band physics.